|Name of Electricity Company||Location|

 Out of these three, TNB is largely used by most residents in Malaysia.
-The application process differs depending on whether it a brand new premise or an existing property bought from a previous home owner.
+The application process differs depending on whether it is a brand new premise or an existing property bought from a previous homeowner.

 Application Process for Brand-new Homes

 Step 1 will depend on your electricity load:

 - For electricity load up to 100kVA: Hire an Electrical Contractor from the Energy Commission, who will submit the application on your behalf.

 - For electricity load exceeding 100kVA: Hire an Electrical Consultant Engineer registered with the Board of Engineers Malaysia who will submit the application on your behalf.

 Step 2: Appoint a contractor who will assess your property and submit the electricity application form on your behalf with all the required documents.
 Homeowners now have the option of applying for electricity by filling in an e-form and appointing an electrical contractor online via the myTNB Self Service Portal.